SubCommand Name and Help¶

 ¶

-You could have all the callbacks and overrides we defined before, but the name and help text was inferred from the function name and docstring.
+You could have all the callbacks and overrides we defined before, but the help text was inferred from the function docstring.

 If you set it explicitly, that takes precedence over inferring.